adityachaudhari24/Machine_Learning_Specialisation_course_notes/README.md

 </details>

 <details>
-<summary>🎯Q. what is polinomial regression ?</summary>
+<summary>🎯Q. what is polynomial regression ?</summary>

-- In simple terms, polynomial regression is an extension of linear regression that allows us to model non-linear relationships between the input features and the output variable by introducing polynomial terms.
+- Polynomial regression is an extension of linear regression that allows us to model non-linear relationships between the input features and the output variable by introducing polynomial terms.
 Essentially, it fits a curve to the data instead of a straight line.
 - ![alt text](image-44.png)
 - ![alt text](image-45.png)